bkuhn/talks/University-of-Nebraska-2013/academia.markdown

 + Worked at various non-profits.

-+ Now work at a fiscal sponsor non-profit, called Software Freedom Conservancy.
++ Now I run a 501(c)(3) fiscal sponsor non-profit, called Software Freedom Conservancy.

 + I'm not a researcher; I'm a policy wonk &amp; advocate for software freedom.